Gas Fire Removal Cost

 Electric Fires

-Electric fires are 100% efficient, but they do cost more to run than gas fires.
+Electric fires are close to 100% efficient at the point of use, but they do cost more to run than gas fires.

 Most electric fires cost between £200 to £500 to install.
 You may require an electrician to run power to the fireplace, although plug-in options are available as the fastest and cheapest option.